• Skip to content

 Euphorbia genus

-The sap from these common plants can cause severe pain and injury to the eyes.
+The sap from these common plants can cause severe pain.
+The sap can also injure the eyes, although this is rare.
 Also known as spurge and milkweed, this genus includes Poinsettia, a popular Christmas plant.

 Hemlock (poison parsley) and water hemlock (cowbane)